the-turing-way/the-turing-way/book/website/community-handbook/style/style-figures.md

 - If you are using your images, they will be by-default included in this book under CC-BY 4.0 License.
 - Cite the image properly as directed by the image owners, “Image from the internet” is not enough.

-## Location of image files:
+## Image type, file size and location:

+Please upload .jpg or .png files that are under 1MB to allow them to load faster in the online book.
+If your file is larger than 1MB, please use a local image editing tools, or online tool like [IMG2GO](https://www.img2go.com/compress-image) to compress your file.

-Every image used in this book is located in the file `_figure-list.md` in the directory `book/website/figures` of our [GitHub Repository](https://github.com/alan-turing-institute/the-turing-way/tree/master/book/website/figures).
+Every image used in this book should be located in the file `_figure-list.md` in the directory `book/website/figures` of our [GitHub Repository](https://github.com/alan-turing-institute/the-turing-way/tree/master/book/website/figures).
 If you use a new image in any chapter, please add the file in the `figures` directory, and add details in the `_figure-list.md`.

 ## Style for including image in a chapter: